sunny-aguilar/python-dsa/educative/class-01/notes.md

 ## 2. Intro to Asymptotic Analysis and Big O
 Asymptotic analysis is a way to classify the running time complexity of algorithms.
+We have seen that the time complexity of an algorithm can be expressed as a polynomial.